python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 PEP enables adding Python to that list.

-For current package maintainers who have specified a ``License`` or license classifiers, this PEP only recommends warnings and prohibits errors for all but publishing tools, which are allowed to error if their intended distribution platform(s) so requires.
+For current package maintainers who have specified a ``License`` or license classifiers, PEP 639 only recommends warnings and prohibits errors for all but publishing tools, which are allowed to error if their intended distribution platform(s) so requires.
 Once maintainers are ready to upgrade, for those already using SPDX license expressions (accidentally or not)